jingyuanli001/RFR-Inpainting/README.md

 ## Pretrained Models

 The link to the pretrained model.
-(Currently, Paris StreetView, CelebA datasets)
+(Currently, Paris StreetView, CelebA datasets).
+We are expecting to release the Places2 weights before the end of January, we are sorry for the delay caused by the failure in our storage system.

 https://drive.google.com/drive/folders/1EbRSL6SlJqeMliT9qU8V5g0idJqvirZr?usp=sharing